skx/yawns/README.md

 * da-db1.vm
 *  da-db2.vm
-** 2 x MySQL running in master-master.
+    * 2 x MySQL running in master-master.
 Only one is used for real, the other is present for fail-over.
-These hosts also run MemCached via ucarp.
+    * These hosts also run MemCached via ucarp.

-da-web1.vm
+* da-web1.vm
-da-web2.vm
+* da-web2.vm
-da-web3.vm
+* da-web3.vm
- 3 x Apache.
+    * pound
+    * varnish
+    * apache
- Each host has a been configured with ucarp so that they can potentially own the master IP.
+    * Each host has a been configured with ucarp so that they can potentially own the master IP.

- The master IP runs pound on port 80, and will use each of the three backends.
+The master IP runs pound on port 80, which routes traffic to varnish on each host, listening on :8000, which passes traffic to Apache on localhost:8080.
- This complicates the server because each can be alive, or dead, at random, but it should mean we have a site if at least one node is running.

 All data is stored in MySQL *except* login sessions.
 Login sessions go to memcached, which is configured via ucarp to ensure that it is always